nbulteau/mystravastats/docs/README.md

 #### run using docker with display on macOS

 Open XQuartz, the X Window Server implementation for Mac.
-Go to “Preferences” -> Security => Check Allow connections from network clients”.
+Go to “Preferences” -> Security => Check "Allow connections from network clients".
 Restart your computer (Strange).

 ```